LukaszKowalewski147/Boiler-controller/README.md

 ### Controller
 Controllers job is to manage boiler turbine and indicate exceptional events.

 Controllers work starts in automatic work mode.
+The goal is to reach and maintain target temperature.
 Turbine operates only when boiler temperature is lower than target temperature and there is enough fuel.
 In manual work mode - turbine is automaticly turned off.
 Controllers refresh rate is set to 2s.